 I can see why people make cranberry garlands for their Christmas trees, although I don’t think I have the patience for that!

-This fruit crisp can be made in the morning on Thanksgiving, and it only takes a minute to mix up and about a half hour to bake.
+This cranberry blueberry crisp can be made in the morning on Thanksgiving, and it only takes a minute to mix up and about a half hour to bake.
 Then your oven is free for all the other things you need to make!

 Cranberry Blueberry Crisp.